mariannerv/bash-scripts/GCP Elasticity Script/README.md

 ## Prerequisites

-- Google Cloud SDK (gcloud) installed and authenticated on the machine running this script.
 - Ensure that you have sufficient IAM permissions to manage instances (start/stop) and SSH into them.
 - SSH Access enabled for all target VMs.
 The SSH configuration must be properly set up.